Sparse Dynamical Features generation, application to Parkinson's Disease diagnosis

 \subsection{Stimulus choice}

 We started by evaluating the performance of our method for the different stimuli.
-For each stimulus, we evaluated the accuracy obtained by our model, for all the channels using the nested CV.
+For each stimulus, we evaluated the accuracy obtained by our model, for all the channels using the NLOO CV.
 Table.\ref{tab:result per stim type} shows the results obtained.
 As we are dealing with 60 channels we have only indicated the channel that yielded the highest accuracy (channel*) with its corresponding accuracy.

 As indicate the table.\ref{tab:result per stim type} the stimulus \textit{target} showed the highest separation using the features $F_1$ and $F_2$.
-These results, therefore, need to be interpreted with caution since other features can lead to different results.
-For the rest of this paper we only consider the \textit{target} stimulus.\\
+These results, need to be interpreted with caution as other features can lead to different results.
+Furthermore, the results obtained for the stimuli \textit{standard} and \textit{novel} are not statistically significant.
+For the rest of this paper we only consider the \textit{target} stimulus.